 Under LSV's Partnership Agreement, SEI Funds, Inc. is responsible for performing various services to support LSV's advisory business.
 In connection with such services, SEI Funds, Inc. allocates certain of its costs including employee benefits and other general and administrative expenses to LSV.
-The total allocated costs were \$2,273, \$2,284, and \$2,130 in 2019, 2018, and 2017, respectively.
-The amount payable to SEI Funds, Inc. is included in Due to SEI Funds, Inc. on the accompanying Balance Sheets.
+The total allocated costs were \$2,574, \$2,273, and \$2,284 in 2020, 2019, and 2018, respectively.
+The amounts payable to SEI Funds, Inc. of \$53,130 and \$13,710 at December 31, 2020 and 2019, respectively, are included in Due to SEI Funds, Inc. on the accompanying Balance Sheets.
 The Due to SEI Funds, Inc. balance is paid on a monthly basis, is non-interest bearing, and includes compensation, benefits and other general and administrative expenses.

 LSV is a party to a number of portfolio investment advisory agreements with SEI Investments Management Corporation, SEI Investments Global, Limited, and SEI Investments Canada Company (all wholly-owned subsidiaries of SEI).
 Under these agreements, LSV receives an annual fee based on the assets under LSV's management in various SEI-sponsored funds.
-Total fees earned under these agreements were \$21,653, \$20,091 and \$16,900 in 2019, 2018 and 2017, respectively.
-The Management fee receivables balance under these agreements on the accompanying Balance Sheets included \$2,267 and \$1,486 of such fees at December 31, 2019 and 2018, respectively.
+Total fees earned under these agreements were \$20,133, \$21,653 and \$20,091 in 2020, 2019 and 2018, respectively.
+The Management fee receivables balance under these agreements on the accompanying Balance Sheets included \$2,064 and \$2,267 of such fees at December 31, 2020 and 2019, respectively.
 Some LSV partners have investment interests in LSV funds.
 LSV receives an annual fee based on the assets under LSV's management attributable to the Partners' interest.
-Total fees earned from LSV partners for their investments in LSV funds were \$2,458, \$3,048, and \$2,046 in 2019, 2018 and 2017, respectively.
+Total fees earned from LSV partners for their investments in LSV funds were \$2,363, \$2,458, and \$3,048 in 2020, 2019 and 2018, respectively.

 Following completion of eligibility requirements, LSV employees are able to participate in the Capital Accumulation Plan ("CAP"), a SEI-sponsored employee benefit plan.
 CAP is a tax-qualified defined contribution plan which provides retirement benefits, including provisions for early retirement and disability benefits, as well as a tax-deferred savings feature.
 Participants are vested in employer contributions at the time the contributions are made.
 All contributions are discretionary and are made from available profits.
 The employer contribution expense is included in Compensation, benefits and other personnel on the accompanying Statements of Operations.
-Costs incurred by the Partnership related to the CAP were immaterial in 2019, 2018, and 2017.
+Costs incurred by the Partnership related to the CAP were immaterial in 2020, 2019, and 2018.

 Following completion of eligibility requirements, LSV employees are able to participate in a SEI-sponsored employee stock purchase plan.
 The plan provides for offering of common stock to eligible employees at a price equal to 85 percent of the fair value at the end of the stock purchase period, as defined.
-Costs incurred by the Partnership related to the employee stock purchase plan were immaterial in 2019, 2018, and 2017.
+Costs incurred by the Partnership related to the employee stock purchase plan were immaterial in 2020, 2019, and 2018.